 o Novel clinical applications in imaging genomics

-Heng Huang, PhD, University of Texas at Arlington, email@example.com
+Heng Huang, PhD, University of Pittsburgh, email@example.com

 Junzhou Huang, PhD, University of Texas at Arlington, firstname.lastname@example.org